Skip to Content

 The Best Pomeranian Veterinarian

-You want a veterinarian that is friendly, intelligent, and willing to work with you.
+You want a friendly, intelligent veterinarian willing to work with you.
 Do some research before you bring home your Pomeranian or soon after.

 It’s always better to have a family veterinarian chosen before a medical problem arises.
-One good way to begin searching for your veterinarian is by word of mouth.
+Word of mouth is a good way to begin searching for your veterinarian.
 Ask around.

 Talk to your friends, family, and co-workers about who they use as their family veterinarian.
-Other people that are wonderful to ask for veterinarian recommendations are your breeder, obedience class teacher, or your groomer.
+Other wonderful people to ask for veterinarian recommendations are your breeder, obedience class teacher, or groomer.

 How to Find the Veterinarian Best for Pomeranian Dogs

 Remember, not all veterinarians specialize in small animals.
 Some are strictly large animal veterinarians.
-Of the veterinarians that have been recommended to you, which ones are strictly small animal or dog specific veterinarians?
-Vets specializing in Pomeranians probably don't exist.
+Of the veterinarians recommended to you, which are strictly small animal or dog-specific veterinarians?
+Vets specializing in Pomeranians probably don’t exist.

 You will want to choose a veterinarian that is fairly close to your home.
-If an emergency arises, you don’t want to be two hours away.
+You don’t want to be two hours away in an emergency.

 Do they have late hours so you can make appointments after work?
 Do they have an emergency number you can call after hours?